Fast-Trips/fast-trips-tutorial/README.md

   4. User classes
   5. Building your own scenario from a GTFS feed

-There is an accompanying presentation and lecture notes that will be made available shortly.
+There are an accompanying presentation and lecture notes that will be made available shortly.